julsfreedman/Mod-1-DOM-Based-Game/README.md

 **Future Endeavors**

-Add a player 2 option along with its own score.
+Add a player 2 option along with its own score. <br/>
-Add a timer to challenge solo players.
+Add a timer to challenge solo players.<br/>
-Add an educational description of each mushroom type that appears when each match is found, so the players might learn something while having fun.
+Add an educational description of each mushroom type that appears when each match is found, so the players might learn something while having fun.</br>
+Add a landing page with start button; can put introductory educational information explaining "Wood Wide Web" here.